Ready in about 30 minutes and bursting with flavor, this Easy Garlicky Chicken and Green Beans Skillet is an excellent family dinner.

 The Uncle Ben’s brand is passionate about getting parents and their kids in the kitchen together, and that’s a mission I wholeheartedly support.
 They like it because when families cook and eat together, kids learn to make healthier choices.
 I like that too, but I also like the time together, and how much important, practical knowledge a parent can pass along to their child while mixing up dinner.

-UNCLE BEN’S® is passionate about encouraging parents and kids to cook together, because families that eat and cook together have children who make healthier meal choices.
-Because of this, the UNCLE BEN’S® Brand is hosting the fifth annual Ben’s Beginners™ Cooking Contest to encourage children to get interested in cooking.
+UNCLE BEN’S® is passionate about encouraging parents and kids to cook together because families that eat and cook together have children who make healthier meal choices.

 If you haven’t cooked with your kids recently, I highly recommend getting back in the kitchen with them.
 It’s worth it.